MIchaelMainer/MIchaelMainer.github.io/aboutme.md

 subtitle: Husband, father, software engineer, and technical writer.
 ---

 My name is Michael Mainer.
-I'm still work on this.
+I'm still working on this.

 ### my history